VictorTaelin/Interaction-Calculus/ic.md

 the collapse, while the other half is stored on the collapser node memory location, now reinterpreted as a subst entry, allowing the other var to get it.

-# Parsing SupTT
+# Parsing IC

-On SupTT, all bound variables have global range.
+On IC, all bound variables have global range.
 For example, consider the term:

 λt.((t x) λx.λy.y)